Hi! I am a fourth-year undergrad in the school of EECS, Peking University.

 ‘Language Models Represent Belief of Self and Others’ is presented at ICML 2024

-Zhining Zhang*, Chuanyang Jin*, Mung Yao Jia*, Tianmin Shu (* equal contribution)
+Zhining Zhang*, Chuanyang Jin*, Mung Yao Jia*, Shunchi Zhang*, Tianmin Shu (* equal contribution)

-We introduce AutoToM, an automated Bayesian Theory of Mind method for achieving open-ended machine ToM.
+We introduce AutoToM, an automated agent modeling method for scalable, robust, and interpretable mental inference.
 Leveraging an LLM as the backend, AutoToM combines the robustness of Bayesian models and the open-endedness of Language models, offering a scalable and interpretable approach to machine ToM.

-Zhining Zhang*, Chuanyang Jin*, Mung Yao Jia*, Tianmin Shu (* equal contribution)
+Zhining Zhang*, Chuanyang Jin*, Mung Yao Jia*, Shunchi Zhang*, Tianmin Shu (* equal contribution)

-We introduce AutoToM, an automated Bayesian Theory of Mind method for achieving open-ended machine ToM.
+We introduce AutoToM, an automated agent modeling method for scalable, robust, and interpretable mental inference.
 Leveraging an LLM as the backend, AutoToM combines the robustness of Bayesian models and the open-endedness of Language models, offering a scalable and interpretable approach to machine ToM.

 Wentao Zhu, Zhining Zhang, Yizhou Wang